SilkRose/Pony/stories/unnamed-rarity-x-rainbow-romance-story/unnamed-rarity-x-rainbow-romance-story.md

 I sit down on the train bench and watch as Rainbow sits opposite of me.

-Wish she sat next to me, there is plenty of room.
+I wish she sat next to me.
+There's plenty of room.

 I stare at her, taking in her beauty.
 I wonder if now would be a good time to confess my feelings.